kubevirt/kubevirt/docs/devel/virtual-machine.md

 For now implicit: OnDelete.
 Can later be extended to RollingUpdate if needed.
 Spec changes have no direct effect on already running VMIs, and they will not directly be propagated to the VMI.
-If a VMI should be running (spec.running=true) and it is powered down (VMI object delete, OS shutdown, ...), the VMI will be re-created by the controller with the new spec.
+If a VMI should be running (spec.runStrategy=Always) and it is powered down (VMI object delete, OS shutdown, ...), the VMI will be re-created by the controller with the new spec.

 ### Delete strategy

 The delete has a cascade that deletes the created VirtualMachine.
-If a cascade is turned off the VirtualMachine is orphaned and leaved running.
+If a cascade is turned off the VirtualMachine is orphaned and left running.
 When the VirtualMachine with the same name as orphaned VirtualMachine is created, the VirtualMachine gets adopted and OwnerReference is updated accordingly.